nextcloud/documentation/developer_manual/core/unit-testing.rst

 For more resources on PHPUnit visit: http://www.phpunit.de/manual/current/en/writing-tests-for-phpunit.html

-Bootstrapping ownCloud
+Bootstrapping Nextcloud
 ~~~~~~~~~~~~~~~~~~~~~~
-If you use ownCloud functions or classes in your code, you'll need to make them available to your test by bootstrapping ownCloud.
+If you use Nextcloud functions or classes in your code, you'll need to make them available to your test by bootstrapping Nextcloud.

 To do this, you'll need to provide the ``--bootstrap`` argument when running PHPUnit